 His job at the police station takes him up to four hours a day ...
 This is to say if the crime is developed on this island.

 He came to settle here because life is simpler and easier than in Phuket, he tells me, and on top of that he gets the same salary.
 He doesn't like the city.

 Yesterday, as I rather wanted earthly adventures as you know (bullfighting with rice buffaloes, meeting with the native market, hide and seek with mosquitoes under rubber trees), I even declined his invitation to a free BBQ party for lunch, on the small island opposite.

 Pramot offers the crabs and fish grilled on the beach to those who stay more than five days at home...
 This was the case for a Swiss German couple and a German woman.
 He offered me to join them, "for free"for free... really nice.

 I hope I didn't offend him too much by refusing.
 But as I'm going to be on a boat and in the water for four days, and I've already given myself a tour of the bay, I didn't feel much like going back on a longtail boat, to hear German conversation during the whole trip, swimming and lunch...
 People who looked friendly, by the way, but older than me, and with whom I didn't immediately feel a connection.
 Anyway, anyway...

 It's always like that, when traveling alone.
 Everyone wants to invite you to join a group, an activity, a meal.
 Already the day before, I had turned down a tour of snorkeling organized by Koh Yao Bungalows (with a family of Germans, again... they know all the good stuff, the Germans!).

-It is not always easy to make people understand, with good intentions, that you do not necessarily want to have company.
+It's not always easy to make people understand, full of good intentions, that you don't necessarily want to have company.